Ottoman invasion of western Georgia (1703): Preparations

-Reacting to the Imeretian upheaval, the Ottoman government promised the crown to Giorgi VII, the younger brother of the murdered king Simon, then residing at Akhaltsikhe.
-Ishak, governor of Çıldır, was ordered to conduct Giorgi to his kingdom and preparations for a major military expedition were set in train.
+Reacting to the Imeretian upheaval, the Ottoman government promised the crown to Prince George, the younger brother of the murdered king Simon, then residing at Akhaltsikhe.
+Ishak, governor of Çıldır, was ordered to conduct George to his kingdom and preparations for a major military expedition were set in train.
 While a civil war and break in dynastic succession in Imereti as well as unilateral acts on part of the western Georgian rulers were not uncommon, the massive military response was a change in the Ottomans' policy in Georgia, further dictated by the necessity of consolidating control over the fluid frontier zone against the background of recent losses in Europe and increased activity of the Russians on the Black Sea; Tsar Peter I had succeeded in conquering the Ottoman fortress of Azov and was looked upon by many in Georgia with hope.

 An unusually large expeditionary force was marshalled between March and July 1703.
 All provincial troops of eastern and northeastern Anatolia were required to participate along with substantial contingents of the standing army at the capital.
-The commander in chief of this expeditionary force, Köse Halil Pasha, governor of Erzurum, was instructed to conquer Guria, install Giorgi VII in place of Abashidze in Imereti, and leave Ottoman garrisons at Imereti's capital of Kutaisi (Kutais for the Ottomans) and one of its major provincial towns, Baghdati (Bağdadcık).
+The commander in chief of this expeditionary force, Köse Halil Pasha, governor of Erzurum, was instructed to conquer Guria, install George VII in place of Abashidze in Imereti, and leave Ottoman garrisons at Imereti's capital of Kutaisi (Kutais for the Ottomans) and one of its major provincial towns, Baghdati (Bağdadcık).
 The absence of Mamia Gurieli's replacement in the sultan's orders implied that the imperial government planned to eliminate Guria's self-rule altogether while reducing Imereti's autonomy.